katsuraku/CV/README.md

 Specialised in energy and infrastructure, familiar with technology-related issues in commercial deals.
 Had to deliver practical solutions to complex problems. <EXAMPLES>

-- I achieved A during my work at B (job, or otherwise)
+- I negotiated financing arrangements for a cool solar power project using new technology in South Africa.
-- I contributed to the growth of X while doing Y (job, or otherwise)
+- I helped firms figure out how they could do business within the terms of their existing financial and commercial commitments.
 - I built this, made this, broke this, fixed this, etc.
 - A link to some on-line evidence (blogs, videos, articles, etc.)